-Since the data to and from the API is of String type, the easiest way to set up the basic crypto functions is to set up a few extensions on the String object, to handle SHA1 and HMAC hashing (the SHA and HMAC are hashing algorithms).
+Since the data to and from the API is of String type, the easiest way to set up the basic crypto functions is to set up a few extensions on the String object to handle SHA1 and HMAC hashing (the SHA and HMAC are hashing algorithms).
 We can set this in a separate file in our project, called Crypto.swift.

 The sha1() function is provided as a convenience method that allows you to create fingerprints of results when testing against the API.
 It is not used in the OAuth signing process, and was implemented just to show how something like this could be done.

 The hmac() function is used for creating the OAuth signature.
 You can verify its functionality with the Google OAuth request signature test page at http://oauth.googlecode.com/svn/code/javascript/example/signature.html.
-This is an easier to use test resource than the one provided by the FitBit developer site, and allows you to provide any combination of keys and tokens.
+This is an easier-to-use test resource than the one provided by the Fitbit developer site, and it allows you to provide any combination of keys and tokens.

 The escapeUrl() function is conveniently placed in the same context, because we will use it for composing the signature base string.
-It could have been a library function in its own right but since it is conceivable that other parts of the product might use a good escaping tool, we decided to use it as an overload to the String object.
+It could have been a library function in its own right, but since it is conceivable that other parts of the product might use a good escaping tool, we decided to use it as an overload to the String object.
 Believe it or not, there is no NSCharacterSet with this set of characters, which is pretty odd, as this is the most useful set when composing an URL string.

-There are a couple of enums in this library that are used by the hmac() function: we could have just used the values for SHA1 and saved ourselves the extra work with the enums, but with the full list configured, you can re-use this code for any other API that uses another hashing method than SHA1.
+There are a couple of enums in this library that are used by the hmac() function: we could have just used the values for SHA1 and saved ourselves the extra work with the enums, but with the full list configured, you can reuse this code for any other API that uses another hashing method than SHA1.

 The functions are relying on Objective-C code that does the heavy work, so we need to set up a bridging header file.
-For that, create a new file in the project, give it a name(Crypto.h) and a location(FitBit Integration - Single Page), and associate it with the current folder, as seen in Figure 6.2.
+For that, create a new file in the project, give it a name(Crypto.h) and a location(Fitbit Integration - Single Page), and associate it with the current folder, as seen in Figure 5-2.

-Figure 6.2: Saving the new crypto header file
+Figure 5-2.
+Saving the new crypto header file

-The content of the Crypto.h file is shown below: we added two lines that include the code resources we will use for calculating SHA1 checksums and HMAC-SHA1 signatures.
+Listing 5-10 shows the content of the Crypto.h file: we added two lines that include the code resources we will use for calculating SHA1 checksums and HMAC-SHA1 signatures.
 The ifndef section needs to stay as it is.

+Listing 5-10.

 #import <CommonCrypto/CommonCrypto.h>

 #import <CommonCrypto/CommonHMAC.h>